davidmoten/xuml-tools/example.md

 ### Specify the model
 The next step is to transfer what we know about the classes, attributes, relationships, states and transitions of the Order Tracker subsystem to the *src/main/resources/domains.xml* file based on the miUML schema.

-Let's start small and add the *Order* class:
+Let's start small and add the *Order* class with its identifier attribute and nothing else:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>